kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 <dt><b>SQuAD v1.1</b></dt>
 <dd>It is a reading comprehension dataset.
 Given a paragraph extracted from Wikipedia, annotators were asked to write questions for which the answer is span from the same paragraph.</dd>
 </dl>
 Authors used validation as test and keep 10% of the training set for validation.
-And same preprocessing(Chen et al 2017, Karpukhin et al. 2020) was applied resulting in passages of 100 words which do not overlap.
+And same preprocessing(<a href="https://arxiv.org/abs/1704.00051">Chen et al 2017</a>, <a href="https://arxiv.org/abs/2004.04906">Karpukhin et al. 2020</a>) was applied resulting in passages of 100 words which do not overlap.
 </p>
 <img width="800px" src="{{ site.baseurl }}/assets/img/blog/dpr_evaluation.png"/>
 <p align="justify">